Local Infiltration Analgesia (LIA) in Endoprothetics: Low-pain mobility after hip and knee replacement

 4. Why is LIA so important in Endoprothetics?

-The implantation of a hip prosthesis or knee prosthesis is one of the most successful operations in modern medicine.
-Millions of people worldwide regain quality of life through joint replacement – they can walk, stand, and engage in sports without pain again.
-However, one challenge remains: pain immediately after the operation.
+surgery Hip and knee replacement is among the most successful operations in modern medicine.
+Millions of people worldwide regain their quality of life through joint replacement – they can walk, stand, and play sports again without pain.
+But one challenge remains: the pain immediately after the operation.

 Especially in the first few days after the surgery, the pain is traditionally so severe that many patients require high doses of painkillers.
 However, these have side effects like nausea, dizziness, constipation, or even potential for dependency.

-Here, Local Infiltration Analgesia (LIA) comes into play.
-It is so important in modern endoprosthetics because it combines several decisive advantages:
+This is where local infiltration analgesia (LIA) comes in.
+It is so important in modern endoprosthetics because it combines several crucial advantages:

-- Direct pain management at the source: Instead of alleviating pain afterwards with tablets or infusions, LIA works preventively where pain stimuli arise.
+• Direct pain relief at the source: Instead of suppressing pain afterwards with tablets or infusions, LIA works preventively where the pain stimuli originate.

-- Quick Start to Rehabilitation: Without severe pain, patients can get up and mobilized earlier – a crucial factor for successful treatment.
+• Faster start to rehabilitation: Without severe pain, patients can get up and be mobilized sooner – a crucial factor for treatment success.

-- Fewer complications: Early mobilization reduces the risk of thrombosis, pneumonia, or muscle weakness.
+• Fewer complications: Early exercise reduces the risk of thrombosis, pneumonia, or muscle weakness.

-- Part of the Fast-Track concept: Modern clinics like ENDOPROTHETICUM Rhein-Main in Mainz focus on accelerated recovery ("Rapid Recovery").
-LIA is a key component.
+• Part of the fast-track concept: Modern clinics like the ENDOPROTHETICUM Rhein-Main in Mainz focus on accelerated recovery ("Rapid Recovery").
+LIA (Low-Intensity Ambulatory Surgery) is a key component of this.

-Especially in the Rhine-Main region, where many people are professionally and privately active, a quick return to everyday life and work is a central desire.
-With LIA, this goal is within reach.
+Especially in the Rhine-Main region, where many people are active both professionally and privately, a swift return to everyday life and work is a key desire.
+The LIA brings this goal within reach.

 5. Benefits for patients: Low pain, mobile, safe

-For patients, LIA is far more than just a technical measure during surgery.
-It changes the entire experience surrounding the implantation of a hip prosthesis or knee prosthesis.
+For patients, LIA far more than just a technical measure during surgery.
+It changes the entire experience surrounding hip or knee.

 Low-pain surgery day